theslater11/theslater11/README.md

-## My name is Jonathan Slater and I have a talent for Leadership and a love for Data.
+## My name is Jonathan Slater and I have a talent for Leadership and a love of Data.

 - 🔭 I’m currently working on [All things Data related](https://github.com/mjcolon218/ML_AutoMobile_Price_Prediction)